 went on and returned with medicine and suitable food,

-the depot and change of food almost certainly saved
+the food depot and change of food almost certainly saved

 more on Frank Browning

-Born into a very well to do family, Campbell had been in the merchant and the Royal Navy resigning in 1901 to live the life of a country gentleman.
-The leader of the party, he earned the nickname of the "Wicked Mate" on board ship because of his enthusiasm for cleanliness, the inability to clean anything must have been very difficult for him to deal with through the winter.
+Born into a very well to do family, Campbell had been in the Merchant Navy and then the Royal Navy resigning in 1901 to live the life of a country gentleman (aged 26).
+The leader of the party, he had earned the nickname of the "Wicked Mate" on board ship because of his enthusiasm for cleanliness.
+The inability to clean anything must have been very difficult for him to deal with through the winter.

-He is credited with bringing the party successfully through that terrible winter to the point where they were still able mentally and physically to walk over 200 miles across Antarctica in early spring to safety.
+He is credited with bringing the party successfully through that terrible second winter still able mentally and physically to walk over 200 miles across Antarctica in early spring to safety.
 Rather than let the men descend into listlessness where the days, weeks and months just became a blur, he instigated routines with particular events on particular days as best could be achieved under the circumstances.

-On arriving back at Hut Point, he assumed command
+On arriving back at Hut Point, he was the most senior

 more on Victor Campbell